AAV Plasmid Backbone

 • Frequently detection ITRs by restriction digest using enzymes(like SmaI) or ITR Sanger sequencing or whole plasmid sequencing.

 • Using modified ITRs.
-It has been demonstrated that an 14 bp terminal deletion at each ITR and 11 bp deletion in C-domain do not affect viability and could be used in AAV production[Savy et al., 2017][Tran et al., 2020].
+It has been demonstrated that up to 15 bp terminal deletion at each ITR (ITR130) and a further 11 bp deletion in C-domain (ITR119) do not affect viability and could be used in AAV production [Savy et al., 2017][Tran et al., 2020].
+We also confirmed that both ITR130 and ITR119 are fully recovered to intact ITR145[].ASGCT 2024, poster

 AAV Plasmid Backbone Size

-AAV backbone
+AAV backbones

-The typical size of an AAV plasmid backbone is about 3 kb.
+The typical size of an AAV plasmid backbone is less than 3 kb.
 This backbone contains crucial elements for various functions, including plasmid propagation, AAV replication, and packaging.
 However, its small size makes it susceptible to reverse packaging, which occurs when it is inadvertently enclosed within the AAV capsid during vector production.

 Efforts have been made to prevent reverse genome backbone packaging, which can compromise the functionality of AAV vectors.
 One approach involves using an oversized plasmid backbone that exceeds the typical AAV packaging capacity.
 By doing so, the aim is to reduce the chances of the entire plasmid backbone being reverse-packaged into the AAV capsid.